12 minutes to read this post

 It’s really just a matter of who, where, and how.

-The second myth I want to debunk when it comes to review and approval processes is that you have to be selective with the people you involve.
+The second myth I want to debunk when it comes to social media processes is that you have to be selective with the people you involve.
 That’s not only false, but also damaging.

 Every person you involve can add a bit of value to the content you produce.
-A good example is the HR team.
+Take, for example, the HR team.
 They might not be the closest friends of marketers, but they can have content ideas that would help with employee branding or recruiting.

-Who is the second line of stakeholders who should only review content ready to go live?
-The client or the internal stakeholders such as upper management, product managers, or line of business stakeholders.
+Most often, the people involved in the second line of approval are the client if you’re an agency or the internal stakeholders if you’re in-house.
+Upper management, product managers, or line of business stakeholders.

-You can have more layers to your approval workflow so feel free to go crazy when drawing these out.
+Don’t be afraid to include everyone.
+It’s ok to have a few people whose approval is only needed every now and then.
+You can have more layers to your approval workflow so feel free to go crazy when mapping your team out.

-The how part is about the rules you set for the reviewing process.
 Think about whose approval is required, and whose is optional.
 Think about boxes rather than people.
 You can have multiple stakeholders on the same level from which you need only one approval.
+If you want to build a seamless content marketing workflow, enroll in our free academy.
+It’s got 20 experts from all over sharing their best insights:

 How Planable can help you build and manage the perfect social media approval process